 CAP is an incredible place to study.
 It houses some of the leading experts in the field, who work in a wide range of disciplines, studying many different parts of the Pacific and Asia.
 As a student in CAP, you get exposed to a little bit of everything!
 Beyond the student experience, however, I believe CAP plays an important role in Australia as a whole.
 Although Australia is a Pacific nation on the edge of Asia, our national conversation is still dominated by events in America and Europe.

 CAP plays a key role in addressing this by increasing our knowledge of the cultures, societies, and histories of our region.
 This is especially so for the academics who study the "sea of islands" that make up the Pacific.
-The people of the Pacific are our nearest neighbours, but there's still a limited understanding of their pasts, their societies and their aspirations in Australia.
+The people of the Pacific are our nearest neighbours, but there's still a limited understanding in Australia of their pasts, their societies and their aspirations.
 The scholars of CAP play an important role in addressing this.

 We also asked Harry about his inspirations and how his early life might have shaped the path he has taken so far: